creativecreatorormaybenot/clock/README.md

 ## Gallery

-See the clock display in action and some other captures of it below.
+See the clock display in all of its glory and some other captures of it below.

 ## Gratitude